DEaR LOGO

 A common and challenging methodological issue in clinical and developmental studies is that different family members often report discordant information on the same study construct.
 My research sheds light on this issue by examining the patterns, antecedents, and consequences of parent-adolescent discordance in their reports of family processes and child mental health.
 This line of research highlights that parent-adolescent discordance in reports of family processes has substantive meaning and significant implications for adolescent development.
 The findings have broad implications for social and clinical science methodology concerning how to interpret and handle informant discordance.

-This line of research is not our lab's primary focus currently, but Dr. Hou continues collaborating with others on this and is happy to work with mentees interested in this research topic.
+This line of research is not our lab's primary focus currently, but Dr. Hou continues to collaborate with others on this and is happy to work with mentees interested in this research topic.

 Environmental factors affecting child/adolescent health